SophiaRazzaq/SophiaRazzaq/README.md

 ## Introduction 👋

-Hello, my name is Sophia Razzzaq, and I am a motivated programmer and data analyst.
-I am currently working on my university and as well as personal projects.
+Hello, I am Sophia, and I am a motivated programmer and data analyst.
+I am currently with Transformers such as BERT and Llama.

 ## Profile 🌟